carlosrafaelgn/FPlayArduino/README.md

 You can always call the methods mentioned here before and they will always return valid values.
 The point is, these values are most of the time old (not perfectly synchronized with the player actual values).
 The values are only up-to-date when `hasNewStateArrived()` returns `true`.

-Controlling and Receiving Frequency Bins
+Controlling And Receiving Frequency Bins
 ========================================

 FPlay is also able to send frequency-domain data in realtime, suitable for creating visualizers.
 This data consists of a series of bytes, each one indicating the amplitude of one or more frequencies (the frequency bins).